 It's part riddle and part poem.
 Can you recognise this famous oviparous antipodean animal from the clues in the verse?

-Finally, a funny poem about sheep.
+At last, a funny poem about sheep.
 But beware, these creatures aren't quite as cute or cuddly as you might imagine.